-- (1) A student placed on Academic Warning resulting from Marginal Standing is bound by the following requirements: - A student must complete ★30 with a GPA of 2.0, calculated on these ★30; or complete a minimum of ★24 with a GPA of 2.3, calculated on these ★24; or complete a minimum of $\bigstar18$ with a GPA of 2.7, calculated on these $\bigstar18$

-Note: Students are not required to complete these minimum number of units of course weight in one Fall/Winter.
+- A student placed on Academic Warning resulting from Marginal Standing is bound by the following requirements: - a.
+A student must complete ★30 with a GPA of 2.0, calculated on these ★30 or - complete a minimum of \bigstar 24 with a GPA of 2.3, calculated on these \bigstar 24; or - complete a minimum of \bigstar 18 with a GPA of 2.7, calculated on these - Note: Students are not required to complete these minimum number of units of course weight in one Fall/Winter. - A student on Academic Warning must maintain a GPA of at least 2.0 for each full session in which the student is enrolled.